12.2. Using REST in Java

 }

-As you can see, it's not a pretty site (and that's before adding proper try/catch/finally structures).
+As you can see, it's not a pretty sight (and that's before adding proper try/catch/finally structures).
 The problem is that, out of the box, Java's support for handling web connections is pretty low-level.

 A good solution can be found in the popular Apache Commons library, and in particular the httpclient set of packages.
 See Yahoo! guide to REST with Java for details and examples.
 The documentation covers several interesting extras, such as caching.